dronamk/spring-cloud-developer-errata/README.md

 -   Note that there are three different ways to create discovery client
     -   Using `ServiceLocator` interface and `EurekaServiceLocator` implementation class (lab)
-    -   Using `DiscoveryClient` (challenge lab exercise)
+    -   Using `DiscoveryClient` (challenge lab exercise) -> Make sure you use the Spring Cloud `DiscoveryClient`, NOT the Netflix OSS `DiscoveryClient`!
     -   Using `@LoadBalanced` annotation with `RestTemplate` (in the subsequent lab)

+### Eureka REST Client Lab

+-   Feel free to use the Postman *Eureka REST Endpoints* requests in place of `curl` or `httpie`.

+### Ribbon Load Balancing

+-   Refer back to the Discovery Client lab challenge, where you use the `DiscoveryClient`?:
+    How would you use the `LoadBalancerClient` API?

+-   Consider using the Jmeter test in the scripts directory to exercise your endpoint.

+-   Be mindful of starting order of your apps:
+    1. Eureka
+    1. Registration Servers
+    1. Timesheet App

+-   Challenge for the Ribbon Load Balancing Labs:
+    Run 3 or 5 instances of `registration-server` with various weightings, ramp up load rate to 5-10 requests per second and see if the algorithm holds over several minutes of time.

+-   If you are running Client Load Balancing, Discovery in PCF, how does this work?
+    Instructor show demo:
+    - Service Registry Tile (Eureka)
+    - Pivotal Spring Cloud Services Starters (Connector and Client)
+    - Zero client config through VCAP
+    - Container to Container networking

 ## Fault Tolerance

-### Hystrix Isolation Stratgies (Lab)
+### Hystrix Isolation Strategies (Lab)

--   In the JMeter, select HTTO Request, Advanced, Timeouts, and set Connect and Response timeout to 1000 and 10000
+-   In the JMeter, select HTTP Request, Advanced, Timeouts, and set Connect and Response timeout to 1000 and 10000

 -   There is an comment error in the “application.properties” file of the "timesheets-server".
-Leave the value as it is.
+    Leave the value at 2000ms (2 seconds).

     ```properties
     # requests that take more than 5 seconds will “fail fast”:
     hystrix.command.default.execution.isolation.thread.timeoutInMilliseconds=2000
+    ```

+-   When instructed to review the instrumentation code, look at
+    following:

+    ```java
+    applications/registration-server/src/main/io/pivotal/pal/tracker/registration/InstrumentedLatencyConfig.java
     ```

 ### Hystrix Stats Aggregation (Lab - Optional)